 Pharmacy school isn’t just for pharmacists.
-The University of Toledo also educates future pharmacy scientists.
+The University of Toledo also educates future pharmaceutical scientists.
 We have one of the best pharmaceutical sciences programs in the U.S.

-About half the students in UT’s medicinal and biological chemistry program choose to go to graduate or medical school.
+About half the students in UToledo’s medicinal and biological chemistry program choose to go to graduate or medical school.

 Professional chemists and biochemists are in demand in: